-Excel Wildcard Characters are special kind of a characters that represent one or more other characters.
+Excel Wildcard Characters are special kinds of characters that represent one or more other characters.
 It’s used in regular expressions, by replacing them with unknown characters.
 In simple words, when you are not sure about an exact character to use, you can use a wildcard character in that place.

 Types of Excel Wildcard Characters

 In Excel, you have 3 different wildcard characters Asterisk, Question Mark, and Tilde.
-And each of these has their own significance and usage.
+And each of these has its own significance and usage.

 Ahead we’ll discuss each of these characters in detail so that you would be able to use them in different situations.